-A selection of flash fiction stories from the collection Dancing Alone and Other Lessons by Digby Beaumont
+A selection from Digby’s collection of one-page stories, Dancing Alone and Other Lessons

 His Wife, the Flier